Mike Averko told me that interviewing La Russophobe wasn’t my finest hour. So, I interviewed Mike as well.

 Haah!!
 A different approach in its English language media/PR efforts.
 A hint of sorts (the answers to some of the below questions provide suggestions).

-13. What changes in policy (if any) do you think the European Union should implement to deal with
+13. What changes in policy (if any) do you think the European Union should implement to deal with Russia’s increasing dominance over energy supplies?

 14. You regularly offer criticisms of Western media where you feel it’s deserved.
 What criticisms would you make of Russian media?

 Similar to the criticisms of Western media.
 I recall former American Ambassador Alexander Vershbow acknowledging diversity among the top three Russian TV news networks.
 He added that the diversity isn’t as great as it could be.
 On a number of issues, the same can be said of the top three American TV news networks (ABC, CBS and NBC).
 The follow-up to that would be that Americans have other TV channels with news, as well as other news gathering sources (print and electronic).
-The same applies to
+The same applies to Russia.

 Another criticism contradicts what Andrew Kuchins said about Russian media.
 Concerning the last Valdai Discussion Group, a Moscow Times article by Andrei Zolotov uncritically cited Kuchins’ statement about Russian State Television being (as per Kuchins) one sided.
-The state owned giant Gazprom owns Ekho Moskvy, which is often biased against Putin and
+The state owned giant Gazprom owns Ekho Moskvy, which is often biased against Putin and Russia.
+In comparison, the Moscow based non-Russian owned Moscow Times isn’t so forthcoming towards Russocentric views going against that outlet’s bias.

 This leads to another observation about Russian media faults.
 Anglo-American mass media at large has done a great job at promoting Russian journalists/analysts who subscribe to the former’s views.
-In comparison, I don?t see Russian media outlets doing much for Western based Russocentric journalists/analysts.
+In comparison, I don’t see Russian media outlets doing much for Western based Russocentric journalists/analysts.

 The English language section of RIA Novosti can be easily improved upon.
 With an existing American staff, The Moscow News has great potential.
 Its being recently acquired by RIA Novosti is reported to have boosted its budget.
 Time will tell how that budget is used.
 My initial vibes are circumspect.
 As is true with RIA Novosti – The Moscow News would greatly benefit from American style punditry with a Russocentric twist.
-Their two lead writers Anna Arutunyan and
+Their two lead writers Anna Arutunyan and Robert Bridge would be enhanced by what I’m advocating.
+Despite her being pitted against Yevgenia Albats (in a recent Ekho Moskvy exchange), Arutunyan isn’t a Russocentric journalist.
+Bridge is great at debunking some of the biases out there.
+However, he’s doing it from a common sense vantage point in contrast to a common sense Russocentric vantage point.
+The latter is what will bring added punch to The Moscow News.
+The Western Russocentric analyst has the advantage of knowing the Western biases and counteracting them with the Russocentric upbringing.
+Unless The Moscow News takes this advice, it will likely not be an effective political alternative to The Moscow Times.

 15. Do you think the Russia Today TV news channel is a success?